 For the hunter, this period represents the best time to harvest a buck, as deer become more active during the daylight hours, making them easier to spot and kill.
 During some phases of this season, some deer might even wander off into open areas in broad daylight.

 Unlike other seasons, spotting a doe during the rut often means there’s a buck nearby.
-However, the constant activity of bucks chasing estrus does means that hunters need to set up properly to maximize the chance of catching a buck when it is most vulnerable to line up a good shot.
+However, the constant activity of bucks — like chasing estrus does, checking scrapes and making rubs — means that hunters need to set up properly to maximize the chance of catching a buck when it is most vulnerable to line up a good shot.

-Peak rut hunting season occurs between the last week of October and the first two weeks of November.
+Peak breeding season, also known as rut hunting season, occurs between the last week of October and the first two weeks of November.
 However, hunting the other phases of the rut can also yield good results if you employ the right tactics and practice a little patience and perseverance.

 The Different Phases of the Rut

-Deer rut over the course of several weeks, slowly changing their behavior until they come into full rut by the start of November.
-Their behavior changes in a series of phases starting in the pre-rut, which occurs around the second week of October, and culminating in either the post-rut at the end of November or a second rut during the first two weeks of December.
+Bucks will rut over the course of several weeks, slowly changing their behavior until they come into full rut by the start of November.
+Their behavior changes in a series of phases starting in the pre-rut — which occurs around the second week of October for much of the country — and culminating in either the post-rut at the end of November or a second rut during the first two weeks of December.
 In order, these phases are:

 Pre-rut occurs from mid to late October

-The unique behaviors that deer display during these six phases mean that hunters need to use different tactics for each phase of the rut.
+The unique behaviors that deer display during these six phases means that hunters need to use different tactics for each phase of the rut.

 The Pre-Rut Phase